Wards and electoral divisions of the United Kingdom: Wales

-In Wales, the term electoral ward is used for elections to principal councils (county council or county borough council).
-This change replaced the term electoral division.
+In Wales, the term electoral ward is used for elections to principal councils (county councils or county borough councils).
+These were formally called electoral divisions.

 Communities in Wales (the equivalent to the civil parish in England) are sometimes divided into wards for elections to the community council.

 Scotland

 All of Scotland is divided into over 300 wards for local government elections.
 Using the single transferable vote, most wards elect either three or four councillors.
 Starting from the 2022 Scottish local elections, the Scottish Elections (Reform) Act 2020, allows electoral wards to have between one and five councillors.